GuidesRecipesAPI ReferenceChangelog

 • Interac e-Transfer — Canadian email-based instant transfer.

 • SPEI — Mexican Sistema de Pagos Electrónicos Interbancarios.
-Real-time, around 5 minutes.
+Real-time, settles in about 5 minutes.

 • PSE — Colombian Pagos Seguros en Línea.